feram: molecular dynamics simulator for bulk and thin-film ferroelectrics and relaxors

 foo123.hl

-Snapshot of dipoles at ttt Kelvin and nnnnnnn-th iteration.
-This file can be visualized with slice.rb (Ruby script) and cross-section-q.sh, cross-section-p.sh, and cross-section-dVddi.sh (Bourne Shell scripts). cross-section-p.sh and cross-section-dVddi.sh are symbolic links or copy of cross-section-q.sh.
+Snapshot of dipoles at nnnnnnnnnn-th iteration.
+Snapshots are taken at evry n_coord_freq iterations.
+This file can be visualized with feram_slicer.rb (Ruby script) and feram_cross_section_q.sh, feram_cross_section_p.sh, and feram_cross_section_dVddi.sh (Bourne Shell scripts). feram_cross_section_p.sh and feram_cross_section_dVddi.sh are symbolic links or copy of feram_cross_section_q.sh.
+Output of this file can be suppressed with

 foo123.dipole-dipole-long+short.dat